Alert

 • Salary and WCB subsidy and reimbursement schedule (try to coordinate pay periods with the reimbursement schedule)

-• Overtime and holiday pay.Ensure the worker is aware that WCB does not pay overtime or holiday pay as part of TOJ/WA/TaP and the reimbursement is based on gross earnings.
+• Handling of overtime and holiday pay.Ensure the worker is aware that WCB does not pay overtime or holiday pay as part of TOJ/WA/TaP and the reimbursement is based on gross earnings.

 • Hours of work per week (should be within the range of hours worked with the date-of-accident employer).